Your Daily calls switch from peer-to-peer (P2P) to SFU for larger meetings:

 Bandwidth is a key issue on a video call — you are exchanging live video.
 That can be tough.
 It's even more demanding than, say, watching a movie, which can be buffered.
 How much bandwidth depends on how many people are in your call.
 Here's how we've built Daily, to help you get the best experience possible:

-When 4 or fewer are in your call, your call is P2P, and 200 kbps per connection is required, for a p2p call.
+When there are only 2 participants in your call, your call is P2P, and 200 kbps per connection is required.

 While we like P2P, the bandwidth requirements get onerous with more people on a call.
 So we switch you to the cloud: